eBay/akutan/docs/kafka.md

 We use a single Kafka topic with a single partition, created as follows:

-> \~/kafka/bin/kafka-topics.sh --create --topic beam --if-not-exists
+> \~/kafka/bin/kafka-topics.sh --create --topic akutan --if-not-exists
 > --zookeeper localhost:2181 --partitions 1 --replication-factor 3

 For the tests involving single-broker Kafka clusters, the